sshett11/Beer-Recommendation-System---Python-Pyspark/README.txt

 --------------------------------INSTRUCTIONS TO EXECUTE ------------------------------------

-Python version used - 2.7.15 and keep all data files in the same folder where you will be executing .py file.
+Python version used - 2.7.15 and keep all the data files in the same folder where you will be executing .py file.

 For local server  -
 1.) sudo apt-get install python-tk